Ergodic theory on coded shift spaces: Topological Structure Arising from Coding

-It is easy to see that each of the shifted $\cG$-cylinders in the union is contained in $[w]_\seq$.
-By construction every $x \in [w]_\seq$ is in one of the sets in \eqref{eqcoutG} and there are countably many of these sets.
+It is easy to see that each of the shifted extended $\cG$-cylinders in the union is contained in $[w]_\con$.
+By construction every $x \in [w]_\con$ is in one of the sets in \eqref{eqcoutG} and there are countably many of these sets.
 We conclude that

-is a countable union of shifted $\cG$-cylinders. \end{proof}
+is a countable union of shifted extended $\cG$-cylinders.
+The disjointness of the cylinders in this union follows readily from similar arguments as in Lemma \ref{sigma_lim}. \end{proof}

-By Lemma \ref{gcylindermeas} the $\cG$-cylinders define measurable subsets of $X_{\seq}$.
-We now define shift invariant measures which assign full measure to $X_\seq$.
+Recall that (shifted) $\cG$-cylinders and (shifted) extended $\cG$-cylinders are Borel subsets contained in $X_{\con}$.
+We now define a class of shift invariant measures which assign full measure to $X_\con$.
 Namely, we assign for $g \in \cG$ a measure $p_g \in [0,1]$ to the $\cG$-cylinder $\llb g \rrb$.
 We also assume that $\sum_{g \in \cG}p_g=1$.
-Then the probabilities extend to all $\cG$-cylinders by shift invariance and intersections of $\cG$-cylinders.
-By the generating property of the $\cG$-cylinders this gives a measure, say $m$, on $X_\seq$, so that $m(\llb g_{0}\cdots g_{k}\rrb)=p_{g_0}\cdots p_{g_k}$.
+We then extend the probabilities independently to all $\cG$-cylinders by using shift invariance and intersections of $\cG$-cylinders.
+By the generating property of the $\cG$-cylinders this gives a measure, say $m$, on $X_\con$, so that $m(\llb g_{0}\cdots g_{k}\rrb)=p_{g_0}\cdots p_{g_k}$.
 We note that the measure $m$ is not necessarily finite.
-It follows from Lemma \ref{lem:partition} that for any shift invariant measure $\mu$ that assigns full measure to $X_{\seq}$ we have
+It follows from Lemma \ref{lem:partition} that for any shift invariant measure $\mu$ that assigns full measure to $X_{\con}$ we have